Below are the 27 ranking factors you need to pay the closest attention to for on page SEO in 2020.

 25: Use Of Multimedia

-Using images and videos in your content can help to…
+Using images and video content can help to…

 - Increase dwell time